What Is A Library Card Catalog and How Is It Used?

 A card catalog system can be easily expanded as needed.
 As more books are added to the system, it becomes easier to find new and different topics.
 The card catalog is at the heart of the Dewey decimal system.

 If you have your collection of books and you want to keep track of where everything is, you might want to create your card catalog.
-You can store all the cards in this gorgeous Desktop Drawer, which will fit your library card catalog.
+You can store all the cards in this gorgeous card catalog desktop organizer, which will fit your library card catalog.